-OUR AIM
+FACULTY AIM

 The aim of the Faculty is to promote the active engagement of registered nurses and midwives at all stages of their career through professional association with the Faculty.
-Our Fellowship and Membership awards facilitate this lifelong engagement.
+The Fellowship, Membership and proposed Associate Membership (2021-22) will facilitate this lifelong engagement.